Admission to Lake Superior State University

 Lake Superior State University operates on a rolling admission basis and, as such, we reserve the right to stop accepting applications when we believe the enrollment capacities for the campus can be satisfied by the number of students already admitted.
 We encourage you to complete your application early.

 Admission for new freshmen and transfer students will typically close by the Friday before classes begin.
-All application materials (including the application, transcripts, test scores, etc.) need to arrive to the admissions team before a decision can be made on your admission status.
+All application materials (including the application and transcripts) need to arrive to the admissions team before a decision can be made on your admission status.
 If necessary, applications can be deferred to the next semester by contacting the Admissions office.